Animal Forensics: Non-accidental injury

 Understand non-accidental injuries sustained through purposeful or intentional manners or actions

-Recognise indications of specific types of injuries and their physical manifestations
+Recognise physical manifestations of specific types of injuries

 Blunt and sharp force trauma